• Skip to primary navigation

 • Corn: If serving immediately, use thawed (or cooked) corn.
 If making ahead, add the frozen corn directly to the salad.
 It will thaw in about an hour in the fridge.

-• Make it a dip: Serve it with tortillas.
+• Make it a dip: Serve it with tortillas along with some smoked queso or smoked salsa.

 • Add avocado: Add chopped avocado right before serving.